 Access the text of the Agriculture Bill, all the official papers, amendments, committee meetings and debates here.

 Sustain focused attention on supporting amendments to the Agriculture Bill on five key themes:

 - Public health - support for farming methods that promote public health, such as low antibiotic and pesticide use, and promotion of healthy fruit and vegetable production.
 Read our public health amendment briefing and recent blog.

 - Agroecology - support for whole-farm systems, such as organic, that can deliver on multiple environmental, social and animal welfare benefits.
 Read our agroecology amendment briefing and blog.

 - Fair dealing - support for powers, duties and regulation to ensure fair trading practices throughout the food supply chain, to protect decent livelihoods.
 Read our fair dealing amendment briefing.

 - Agricultural workers - support for reinstatement of an Agricultural Wages Board for England, to ensure better pay and conditions for farm workers.
 Read our 2 page briefing on the amendment we want and longer agricultural workers briefing.

 - International trade - support for an amendment to ensure that imports of agri-food products must meet the same high standards expected of British farmers, to prevent unfair competition.
 We are joining with others to call for this and a budget amendment.
 Read a short joint briefing on these issues.

-We also support a number of amendments from our members and the Greener UK coalition.
+We also supported a number of amendments from our members and the Greener UK coalition.
 These are listed in the Report Stage Briefing.

-The list above shows those amendments that Sustain is actively supporting.
-We are also supportive of a wide range of other amendments championed by others, relating to - for example (but not limited to):
+The list above shows those amendments that Sustain supported.
+We also supported of a wide range of other amendments championed by others, relating to - for example (but not limited to):